Vegetable-SYC/fnk0058-docs/docs/source/fnk0058/codes/C/0_Getting_Ready_(Important).rst

 .. image:: ../_static/imgs/0_Ready/Chapter00_11.png
     :align: center

-4. Enter Pico in the searching box, and select “Raspberry Pi Pico/RP2040” and click on Install.
+4. Enter Pico in the searching box, and select "Raspberry Pi Pico/RP2040" and click on Install.

 .. image:: ../_static/imgs/0_Ready/Chapter00_12.png
     :align: center

-5. Click Yes in the pop-up “dpinst-amd64.exe”installation window.
+5. Click Yes in the pop-up "dpinst-amd64.exe"installation window.
 (Without it, you will fail to communicate with Arduino.)
 Thus far, we have finished installing the development support package.

 .. _Firmware: